-ABC & Co.
-Certified Public Accountants (Practising) [or Certified Public Accountants] Hong Kong Date Example 2 - auditors' report on a MPF scheme's compliance with certain requirements of the Mandatory Provident Fund Schemes Ordinance and the Mandatory Provident Fund Schemes (General) Regulation - unqualified conclusion
+Example 2 - auditors'auditor's report on a MPF scheme's compliance with certain requirements of the Mandatory Provident Fund Schemes Ordinance and the Mandatory Provident Fund Schemes (General) Regulation - unqualified conclusion

-COMPLIANCE REPORT BY THE AUDITORS TO THE TRUSTEE OF XYZ SCHEME ("Scheme")
+COMPLIANCE REPORT BY THE AUDITORS AUDITOR TO THE TRUSTEE OF XYZ SCHEME ("Scheme")

-We have audited the financial statements of the Scheme for the year ended [insert date here] in accordance with Statements of Auditing Standards and with reference to Practice Note 860.1 "The audit of retirement schemes" issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and have issued [an unqualified/a qualified] auditors' report thereon dated [insert date here].
+We have audited the financial statements of XYZ Scheme ("the Scheme") for the year ended [year end dateinsert date here] in accordance with Statements of Auditing Hong Kong Standards on Auditing and with reference to Practice Note 860.1 "The auditAudit of retirement schemesRetirement Schemes" issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and have issued [an unqualified/a qualified] auditors'auditor's report thereon dated [insert date here].

-Pursuant to section 102 of the Mandatory Provident Fund Schemes (General) Regulation ("General Regulation"), we are required to report whether the Scheme complied with certain requirements of the Mandatory Provident Fund Schemes Ordinance ("MPFSO") and the General Regulation.
+Pursuant to section 102 of the Mandatory Provident Fund Schemes (General) Regulation ("("General Regulation"),"), we are required to report whether the Scheme complied with certain requirements of the Mandatory Provident Fund Schemes Ordinance ("MPFSO") and the General Regulation.

-Respective responsibilities of the trustee and auditors
+Respective responsibilities of the trustee and auditors auditor